-Does it seek to meet assessed needs and contribute to the achievement of sustainable development?

-- Are the vision and the strategy positive and sufficiently aspirational?

-- Have the 'real' alternatives been properly considered?

-- Is it logical, reasonable and balanced?

-- Is it coherent and consistent?

-- Is it clear and focused?
+- Is it locally specific? - · Does it address the key issues? - Is it supported by robust, proportionate and credible evidence? - Can the rationale behind plan policies be demonstrated? - Does it seek to meet assessed needs and contribute to the achievement of sustainable development? - Are the vision and the strategy positive and sufficiently aspirational? - Have the 'real' alternatives been properly considered? - Is it logical, reasonable and balanced? - Is it coherent and consistent? - Is it clear and focused?

 Test 3: Will the plan deliver (i.e. is it likely to be effective?)
-Questions